Music and Theatre

 Voice: Prof. Carolyn Sloan-Smith; Dr. Mary Beth Armes

-Violin: Maria Lyon (Suzuki), Howard Lyon (also Viola)
+Violin: Maria Lyon (Suzuki), Howard Lyon (Violin and Viola)

 Guitar: Dr. Kahlil Sarikey, student teacher Olivia Klonowski